 In September 2014 the team was commissioned to deliver the Diphtheria, Tetanus and Poliomylitis (school leaver booster) and the Meningitis ACWY adolescent dose to year nine children.
 It is important that all children receive these vaccinations to complete their childhood immunisations and ensuring they are fully protected.

-In September 2017 we were commissioned to deliver the Fluenz nasal spray to all Reception children, Key Stage 1 (5 rising 6 and 6 rising 7 year olds), Year 3 and Year 4 children to protect against seasonal flu.
+In September 2017 we were commissioned to deliver the Fluenz nasal spray.
 There are frquently asked questions and answers available for parental guidance on the Children's flu vaccine FAQs and an information video on the Fluenz nasal spray - video for parents and children which you may find useful (also embedded below).

 Service delivery varies depending on how it is commissioned.
 For instance, school based programmes are delivered by the Immunisation Team, infant immunisations and seasonal flu vaccinations for adults and high risk patients are delivered by GP Practices.